Thyroid Labs : Is TSH the Best Way to Measure Thyroid Function?

 T3 (Triiodothyronine), Free, Serum

 The total T3 test measures the concentration of triiodothyronine in the serum.
 The T3 is increased in almost all cases of hyperthyroidism and usually goes up before the T4 does.
-Thus T3 levels are a more sensitive indicator of hyperthyroidism than the total T4, and T3 levels are therefore preferred for confirming hyperthyroidism that has already been suggested by a suppressed TSH result.
-T3 assays are also useful for the differential diagnosis of T3 thyrotoxicosis, a variant of hyperthyroidism that manifests itself with abnormally elevated T3 and suppressed TSH levels, while T4 levels remain within euthyroid (normal) limits.
-In hypothyroidism, the T3 is often normal even when the T4 is low.
-The T3 is decreased during acute illness and starvation and is affected by several medications including Inderal, steroids, and amiodarone.
-This test measures both bound and free hormone.
+As a result, T3 levels are preferable to total T4 levels for confirming hyperthyroidism that a suppressed TSH result has already suggested.
+T3 tests can also help rule out T3 thyrotoxicosis, a type of hyperthyroidism that shows up with T3 levels that are too high and TSH levels that are too low, while T4 levels stay within normal (euthyroid) limits.
+In hypothyroidism, the T3 is often normal, even when the T4 is low.
+Inderal steroids are just a few of the medications that have an impact on the T3, which decreases during acute illness and starvation.
+This test measures both bound and free hormones, including iodine, which is crucial for the production of thyroid hormones.
 And only the free hormone is biologically active.
-Since free T3 accounts for only about 0.5% of the total T3, measurement of free hormone is generally considered to provide the more reliable indication of true thyroid status.
-As noted above for T4 levels, anything which affects thyroid binding globulin (TBG), or albumin will affect the total T3 levels.
+Since free T3 accounts for only about 0.5% of the total T3, measurement of free hormone is generally considered to provide a more reliable indication of true thyroid status.
+As noted above for T4 levels, anything which affects thyroid binding globulin (TBG) or albumin will affect the total T3 levels.
+Additionally, a radioactive iodine uptake test, also known as a thyroid uptake test, may be used to check thyroid function and diagnose hyperthyroidism.

-· This test measures the amount of T3 not bound by proteins and available to the tissues, or free T3.
+This test quantifies the amount of free T3—that is, T3 that is not protein-bound and accessible to tissues—in the body.

 · Many doctors believe that evaluating the levels of free T3 is the best indicator of thyroid function